laurenrigante/MDV/README.md

 # [MDV](https://paysagistemdv.ca) - Commercial Landscaping & Snow Removal Website

 ## Overview
 This is my first freelance project, where I designed, developed, and deployed a website for **MDV**, a commercial landscaping and snow removal company.
 The website provides information about their services, showcases their work, and allows potential customers to get in touch.
+Set up a Google Ads campaign for the website to promote the business to more users

 ## Tech Stack
 - **React, TypeScript, Tailwind CSS** – Frontend development